pronovic/uci-parse/DEVELOPER.md

 #### Windows

-On Windows, PyCharm and IntelliJ have problems invoking the `run` script, even via the Git Bash interpreter.
+On Windows, PyCharm has problems invoking the `run` script, even via the Git Bash interpreter.
 I have created a Powershell script `utils/tools.ps1` that can be used instead.

 ##### Format Code